oneuptim/ionic-shop-plus-docs/README.md

 preview your application.

 You can also unpack all the files in a cloud environment such as Cloud9 (see instructions above, they are similar).

+**IMPORTANT**: when going through the Ionic Docs, make sure you are always in the V1 section!

 # Wrapping up
 So far you have setup all the constants and variables.
 If everything went well, all should be working fine now.
 To proceed, you can now login to your admin panel and add items.
 These items will be immediately (after refreshing) shown in your Ionic App.
 You can try to make a test purchase in the Ionic App.
 You will see the payment immediately reflected on your Stripe Account.
 The orders will be also visible in both the admin management as the orders section of the app.
 Have fun earning money!